Lucien Lambert's "La Flamenca" 2017

 Opera and classical music in New Orleans and around the world have always included the contributions of persons of color.
 Since the 19th Century, Creoles of New Orleans have made contributions to the music and culture of New Orleans.
 It is their participation in opera, as well as the music of Africa, Spain, and Haiti that contributed to the birth of jazz.

-Our non-profit company is dedicated to researching and performing lost or rarely performed music, and sharing with the community the contributions of our people to this musical art form, in New Orleans, and around the world.
+Our non-profit, award nominated company, founded in 2011 by the mother and daughter team of Givonna Joseph and Aria Mason, is dedicated to researching and performing lost or rarely performed works of composers of African descent, and sharing with the community the contributions of our people to this musical art form, in New Orleans, and around the world.